-Research shows that one-time emergency financial aid payments of a mere $1,500 or less can bridge such crises, enabling these students to stay in school — and ultimately graduate.
-Indeed, 70 percent of US colleges and universities offer some form of emergency financial aid.
-However, few have coherent programs for getting it to the students who need it, when they need it.
+Research shows that one-time emergency financial aid payments of $1,000 or less can bridge such crises, enabling students to stay in school — and ultimately graduate.
+And, 70 percent of US colleges and universities offer some form of emergency financial aid.
+Few of these institutions, though, have structured programs and processes for getting emergency aid to the students who need it, when they need it.

-The ultimate goal is a “new normal” in which no student needs to drop out because they don’t have $500 or $1,000 dollars on hand to bridge an unexpected financial need.
+The ultimate goal is a “new normal” in which no student drops out because they don’t have $500 or $1,000 dollars on hand to bridge an unanticipated financial need.

-The Emergency Aid Lab is supported by the Bill & Melinda Gates Foundation (BMGF) as part of their Postsecondary Success programme.
-Driven by the recognition that higher education is an engine of social mobility and economic growth, the programme seeks to increase college completion rates for students from low-income backgrounds.
+The EAL is supported by the Bill & Melinda Gates Foundation as part of their Postsecondary Success programme.
+Driven by the recognition that higher education is an engine of social mobility and economic growth, the programme seeks to increase college completion rates for students from low-income and first-generation backgrounds.